What is a Corneal Transplant?

 Corneal transplant surgery can help in restoring vision in various corneal diseases, leading to a remarkable improvement in vision.
 Just look for the best corneal transplant surgery clinic in the UK, London, to be under the care of a highly experienced corneal surgeon.

 With corneal transplantation, the scarred or affected portion of the eye is removed surgically and a healthy donor cornea is replaced in its place.
+Common conditions include Fuchs endothelial dystrophy, keratoconus, cornea scarring and pseudophakic bulluor keratopathy.

 The patient can get better vision, a better cosmetic effect, and even relief from pain with corneal transplantation.
 However, it is best to ask your corneal surgeon in London, UK, about the why the surgery is required and what type.

 This is one of the most common questions asked by patients attending our cornea transplant surgery clinic in London.
-Vision can improved remarkably in a couple of days, and will take significantly longer for more complex cornea transplants, such as full thickess cornea transplants.
+Vision can improved remarkably in a couple of days, and will take significantly longer for more complex cornea transplants, such as full thickness cornea transplants.
 The surgeon in our corneal transplant surgery clinic in London will advise you regarding the Do’s and Don’ts following surgery, and how to maximise the chance of speedy visual recovery.

 Some patients are also advised for corneal transplant surgery following inflammatory conditions like ulcerative keratitis.
 Furthermore, traumatic conditions like accident-induced scars and severe chemical and thermal burns may also require corneal transplant surgery.
 The surgeon may also advise you for cornea transplantation following unsuccessful refractive surgery.